facebookarchive/draft-js/docs/Advanced-Topics-Entities.md

 ## Using Entities for Rich Content

-The next article in this section covers the usage of decorator objects, which can be used to retrieve entities for rendering purposes.
+Upcoming article [decorators](/docs/advanced-topics-decorators) covers the usage of decorator objects, which can be used to retrieve entities for rendering purposes.

 The [link editor example](https://github.com/facebook/draft-js/tree/master/examples/draft-0-10-0/link)